amitkgupta/amitkgupta.github.io/source/_posts/2013-05-14-so-you-still-dont-understand-hindley-milner.markdown

 categories:
 ---

-I was out for drinks with some friends from work, and one of them found out I "speak math."
+I was out for drinks with [Josh Long](https://twitter.com/starbuxman) and some other friends from work, when found out I "speak math."
 He had come across [this StackOverflow question](http://stackoverflow.com/questions/12532552/what-part-of-milner-hindley-do-you-not-understand) and asked me what it meant:

 ![](http://i.stack.imgur.com/hZhjl.png)
 <br>